What are the characteristics of great demonstration speeches?

 50 how to speech ideas focusing on soft skills.

-If your demonstration speech is on 'how to knot a tie', then the desired result is an audience capable of knotting their own ties or at least inspired to try.
-As with every good speech, your demonstration needs a 3 part format. |
+For example: if your demonstration speech is about 'how to knot a tie', then the desired result is an audience capable of knotting their own ties or at the very least, inspired to try. ☺

-You will have introduction in which you tell the audience what it is they're going to learn, why they'll benefit from learning it and why you chose the topic.
+You will have an introduction in which you tell the audience what it is they're going to learn, why they'll benefit from learning it and why you chose the topic.

 Next you have the body of the speech.
 This is the demonstration itself and lastly, you'll have a conclusion summarizing what it is that's been learned and reinforcing its benefits.